Reconciling inverse-Compton Doppler factors with variability Doppler factors in blazar jets: Methods for Doppler factor estimation

-The variability Doppler factor uses the evolution of a flare in the time domain in order to calculate the brightness temperature of the emission region.
-Using radio flux density curves and decomposing them to exponential flares they calculate the observed variability brightness temperature.
-Assuming that during a flare the intrinsic brightness temperature is equal to the equipartition brightness temperature \citep{Readhead1994} the Doppler factor is equal to the cube root of the ratio of the variability and equipartition brightness temperatures (Eq. \ref{delta_var}).
+The variability Doppler factor ($\delta_{var}$) uses the evolution of a flare in the time domain to calculate the brightness temperature of the emission region.
+Either by fitting exponential curves (H09) or multiwavelength modeling (L17), one can calculate the observed variability brightness temperature.
+Assuming that during a flare the intrinsic brightness temperature is equal to the equipartition brightness temperature \citep{Readhead1994}, the Doppler factor is proportional to the cube root of the ratio of the variability and equipartition brightness temperatures (Eq. \ref{delta_var}), i.e., For a detailed description of both approaches see \citet{Valtaoja1999,Lahteenmaki1999-II,Lahteenmaki1999-III,Hovatta2009,Angelakis2015}, and L17.